Architecture

 Skills

 Skills are Markdown files (SKILL.md) that define specialized agent behaviours.
-They are loaded from a skills directory configured in CopilotClientOptions.
+They are loaded from a skills directory passed to the session at creation time.

 skills/